Prostate cancer surgery has been revolutionized with the use of the da Vinci robotic surgical system.

-One of the many advantages to da Vinci robotic prostatectomy for prostate cancer is that is can be performed through five tiny incisions and the prostate removed through the umbilicus at the end of the procedure.
-This leads to less post operative pain and scarring and a quicker return to regular activities.
+One of the many advantages to da Vinci robotic prostatectomy for prostate cancer is that it can be performed through five tiny incisions and the prostate removed through the umbilicus at the end of the procedure.
+This leads to less post-operative pain and scarring and a quicker return to regular activities.
 Additionally, the view of the surgical field afforded by the 3D stereoscopic display means that the surgeon has a much clearer view of the nerves and blood vessels surrounding the prostate which helps to minimize blood loss and reduces the risk of damaging the nerves responsible for continence and erectile function.

 During da Vinci robotic prostatectomy for prostate cancer, the prostate gland and seminal vesicles are separated from the bladder and urethra and then these two structures are reconnected over a foley catheter to maintain a contained urinary channel.
 For advanced disease, the pelvic lymph nodes can be sampled to verify that the disease has not spread beyond the prostate.

 The robot itself consists of two units.
 The Patient-side cart has four robotic arms for carrying out the surgery; one arm holds a camera and the other three hold instruments.
 The surgeon sits at a console with a stereoscopic 3D view of the operating field.
 Unlike a conventional (2D) screen, this allows the perception of depth which makes accurate surgery much easier.
-Beneath the display are the master controls which translate the surgeon?s hand movements in real-time to the movement of the robotic arms and instruments.
-The system is designed to remove tremor and allow very precise movement.
+Beneath the display are the master controls which translate the surgeon's hand movements in real-time to the movement of the robotic arms and instruments.
+The system is designed to remove tremors and allow very precise movement.

 "Dear Dr. Robbins,

-I wanted to send you this letter to convey me and my family's appreciation for your excellent surgical skills and the care by your staff that I have received.
+I wanted to send you this letter to convey my and my family's appreciation for your excellent surgical skills and the care by your staff that I have received.

 The robotic prostatectomy you performed on me has gone far better than I ever anticipated.
 The care at Aventura Hospital was wonderful and the room was very comfortable for me and my family.